Business Collateral Loans - 7 Types of Collateral You Can Use to Secure a Loan

 Not all lenders will require collateral for a loan.
 Whether you will have to put up your assets in exchange for financing depends on a number of factors, including your credit history, financials, and the reason you need funds.
 Because SBA loans are backed by the Small Business Administration, though, most of these programs will require collateral.

-In some cases, lenders will allow, or require, business owners put up their personal assets as collateral.
+In some cases, lenders will allow or require business owners put up their personal assets as collateral.

 Types of Collateral to Secure a Loan